MuhtasimTanmoy/notebook/Security/eSecurity CourseWork.md

 - Interger factorization
 - Discrete Algorithm
 - Elliptic Curve
-- Bitcoin uses secp256k1 and Tor uses
+- Bitcoin uses `secp256k1` and Tor uses	`Curve 25519`.
-Curve 25519.

 # Key Exchange & Digital Certificate
 - For https only server authenticated
-- For

 # Tuneling
+- Tunneling
-- Tunneling - over untrusted network
+    - Over untrusted network
 - Host to host - tunnel
 - In case of VPN a tunnel created and cant see hop in `tracert`.